8 minutes

 Are there rate limits or usage costs?

-During Beta, the Token API is free for authorized developers.
-While specific rate limits aren’t documented, reasonable throttling exists to prevent abuse.
+During Beta, the Token API has a generous allowance of free usage.
+There are no specific rate limits, but reasonable throttling exists to prevent abuse.
 High request volumes may trigger HTTP 429 errors.
 Monitor official announcements for future pricing changes after Beta.

 How do I specify a network?